edemagbenyo/weather-app-vanillajs/README.md

 * Portfolio: [edemagbenyo.com](https://edemagbenyo.com)
 * Email: [edem.agbenyo@gmail.com](mailto:edem.agbenyo@gmail.com)

+## Known issues or improvement
+1. Save the city of the visiting user to display default weather information on subsequent visit.
+2. Display weather information from more that one city.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->